All science is either physics or stamp collecting. — Ernest Rutherford

 Richard Dawkins doesn't think much about theology and religion studies, dismissing the former as nonsense.

 Another example would be biologist and atheist blogger, P.Z.
 Myers, who defended Dawkins against criticisms that he hadn't read any theology through comparing these critics to courtiers of the Emperor who had no clothes .
-Also, pertinent is that Dawkins actually has a rather wide reading of theology, despite being of the opinion that it is the study of non-existent things.
+Also, pertinent is that Dawkins actually has a rather wide reading of theology (he often quotes major theologians and the major holy books off the top of his head in debates), despite being of the opinion that it is the study of non-existent things.

 Evolutionary psychology seems to be the go-to field (or approach) for many people who want social norms and mores explained, but dislike the nature of fields like sociology or social anthropology.

-Richard Feynmann was infamous for this approach.
-An anecdote supposedly had him insult the Philosophy department at his university - to their faces.
+Richard Feynman was infamous for this approach.
+An anecdote supposedly had him insult the Philosophy department at his university during a faculty speech, which resulted in the entire department walking out on him.

 Sometimes you don't even need scientists to get that.
-Just get some engineering\exact sciences (computing, math, physics) and humanities\social sciences (anthropology, history, psychology, communication studies) together and they'd probably taking shots at eacher other's areas.
+Just get some engineering/exact sciences (computing, math, physics) and humanities/social sciences (anthropology, history, psychology, communication studies) together and they'd probably taking shots at each other's areas.
 Not to mention paychecks...